Kvieta1990/Kvieta1990.github.io/_posts/2025-12-04-einstein_debye_model.md

 C_V = \frac{\partial E}{\partial T} = 9Nk_B(\frac{T}{T_D})^3\int_0^{x_D} dx\frac{x^4e^x}{(e^x - 1)^2}
 $$

-which reproduces the experimental $$T^3$$ behavior in the low temperature region.
 Further discussions about the low and high temperature limits can be found in Ref.
-[1].
+[1], where it can be seen that the model reproduces the experimentally observed $$T_3$$ behavior in the low temperature region.
 Before ending, it should be mentioned that on top of the energy result presented above, the actual actual has a multiplicative factor of 3, which compensates the missing factor of 3 while deriving the total number of modes as discussed above.

 <br />

 References
 ===

-[1] [https://eng.libretexts.org/Bookshelves/Materials_Science/Supplemental_Modules_(Materials_Science)/Electronic_Properties/Debye_Model_For_Specific_Heat](https://eng.libretexts.org/Bookshelves/Materials_Science/Supplemental_Modules_(Materials_Science)/Electronic_Properties/Debye_Model_For_Specific_Heat)
+[1] [Debye model for specific heat](https://eng.libretexts.org/Bookshelves/Materials_Science/Supplemental_Modules_(Materials_Science)/Electronic_Properties/Debye_Model_For_Specific_Heat)